Kou-shik2004/Kou-shik2004/README.md

 # Hey, I'm Koushik 👋

-I write software for robots using ROS 2, mostly in C++.
-Getting a machine to move through the real world without embarrassing itself is harder than it sounds, and that's exactly why I like it.
+I write software for robots in ROS2.

 I learn by building things, breaking them, and paying attention to which one taught me more.